-(a) reviewing of Board succession plans for directors, in particular, the Chairman and for the CEO;

-- (b) developing a process for evaluation of the performance of the Board, its committee and directors; - reviewing training programs for the Board; (c) - making recommendations to the Board on the appointment of new executive and non-executive directors, including (d) making recommendations on the composition of the Board generally and the balance between executive and nonexecutive Directors appointed to the Board; - (e) regularly reviewing the Board structure, size and composition and make recommendations to the Board with regards to any adjustments that are deemed necessary; - (f) determining the process for search, nomination, selection and appointment of new board members and be responsible for assessing nominees or candidates for appointment or election to the Board, determining whether or not such nominee has the requisite qualifications and whether or not he/she is independent; - (g) making plans for succession, in particular for the Chairman and Chief Executive; - (h) determining, on an annual basis, if a Director is independent.
+- (a) reviewing of Board succession plans for directors, in particular, the Chairman and the CEO; - (b) developing a process for evaluation of the performance of the Board, its committees and directors; - (c) reviewing training programs for the Board; - (d) making recommendations to the Board on the appointment of new executive and non-executive directors, including making recommendations on the composition of the Board generally and the balance between executive and non-executive Directors appointed to the Board; - (e) regularly reviewing the Board structure, size and composition and make recommendations to the Board with regards to any adjustments that are deemed necessary; - (f) determining the process for search, nomination, selection and appointment of new board members and be responsible for assessing nominees or candidates for appointment or election to the Board, determining whether or not such nominee has the requisite qualifications and whether or not he/she is independent; - (g) determining, on an annual basis, if a Director is independent.
 If the NC determines that a Director, who has one or more of the relationships mentioned under the Code is in fact independent, the Company should disclose in full, the nature of the Director's relationship and bear responsibility for explaining why he should be considered independent.
-The NC may at its discretion determine a Director as non-independent even if he has no business or, other relationships with the Company, its related companies or its officers; - (i) making recommendations to the Board for the continuation (or not) in services of any Director who has reached the age of seventy (70) years, where appropriate; - (j) recommending Directors who are retiring by rotation to be put forward for re-election; - (k) deciding whether or not a Director is able to and has been adequately carrying out his/her duties as a Director of the Company, particularly when he/she has multiple board representations (the NC shall, inter alia, recommend to the Board internal guidelines to address the competing time commitments faced by directors who serve on multiple boards); and - (|) assessing the effectiveness of the Board as a whole and assessing the effective contribution and commitment of each individual Director to the effectiveness of the Board.
+The NC may at its discretion determine a Director as non-independent even if he has no business or, other relationships with the Company, its related companies or its officers; - (h) making recommendations to the Board for the continuation (or not) in services of any Director who has reached the age of seventy (70) years, where appropriate.; - (i) recommending Directors who are retiring by rotation to be put forward for re-election; - (j) deciding whether or not a Director is able to and has been adequately carrying out his/her duties as a Director of the Company, particularly when he/she has multiple board representations (the NC shall, inter alia, recommend to the Board internal guidelines to address the competing time commitments faced by directors who serve on multiple boards); and

+(k) assessing the effectiveness of the Board as a whole and assessing the effective contribution and commitment of each individual Director to the effectiveness of the Board.
 The results of the performance evaluation will be reviewed by the Chairman and the assessment shall be disclosed annually.

 The directors submit themselves for re-nomination and re-election at regular intervals of at least once every three years.
-The Company's Articles and Association provides that one third of the Board(1), or the number nearest to one third is to retire by rotation at every Annual General Meeting ("AGM").
+The Company's Articles and Association provides that one third of the Board, or the number nearest to one third is to retire by rotation at every Annual General Meeting ("AGM").
 In addition, the Company's Articles of Association also provides that newly appointed directors are required to submit themselves for re-nomination and re-election at the next AGM of the Company.